Visas and Entry into the U.S.

-Accompanying Dependents: You must notify the International Admissions Coordinator of any accompanying dependents in F-2 status and provide biographical information (e.g., full name,address, city, country of birth, etc.) and immigration information (e.g., passport information, visa information, etc.) regarding those dependents.
+Accompanying Dependents: You must notify the International Admissions Specialist of any accompanying dependents in F-2 status and provide biographical information (e.g., full name,address, city, country of birth, etc.) and immigration information (e.g., passport information, visa information, etc.) regarding those dependents.

 2. Pay the SEVIS Fee

-SEVIS (Student Exchange Visitor Information System) is an internet based system in which the U.S. Department of Homeland Security (DHS) maintains info on non-immigrant visitors holding F, M and J visas.
+SEVIS (Student Exchange Visitor Information System) is an internet-based system in which the U.S. Department of Homeland Security (DHS) maintains info on non-immigrant visitors holding F, M and J visas.

 When to pay You will be able to pay the SEVIS fee once you have received your I-20 form.
-The fee must be paid at least 3 business days BEFORE applying for your visa, or applying for admission at the US port of entry for those exempt from the visa requirement.
+The fee must be paid at least 3 business days BEFORE applying for your visa, or applying for admission at the U.S. port of entry for those exempt from the visa requirement.